Apply

 - For the question about your supervisor please select Professor Tara Brendle.

-- For the field ‘You are restricted to 250 characters in this field, please use the upload if required’ please enter the admissions panel you selected on the Pre-Application form.
+- For the field ‘You are restricted to 250 characters in this field, please use the upload if required’ please enter the name of the admissions panel you selected on the Pre-Application form.

 - For the question: ‘Have you contacted the Supervisor?’ answer: ‘No’

-Please note: that you are asked to indicate Professor Tara Brendle here, although you may have entered other colleagues in the pre-application.
-The data on the pre-application will be kept, the data entered here will be disregarded.
+Please note: you are asked to indicate Professor Tara Brendle here, although you may have entered other colleagues in the pre-application.
+The Glasgow admissions portal does not contain the name of all supervisors, and so we will refer only to the pre-application form for the (optional) indication of a preferred supervisor.

 - You can leave the Research Proposal section blank.
 A research proposal is not required for this application.